by James Kraus

 The first factory-fitted all-alloy wheel widely available to the motorist of moderate means was the cast aluminium 12-spoke, 5 x 13″ version offered as optional equipment on the original first-series VW Golf, Scirocco, Passat and Audi 80 beginning in 1974.

 Early alloy wheels enjoyed long production runs and were used across several models and design generations.
-They became marque signifiers in their own right in many cases, with the Mercedes Bundt Cake wheel lasting from 1970 through 1985 and the original Porsche Fuchs forged-aluminium wheel a signature feature of the 911 from 1966 through 1989.
+They became marque signifiers in their own right in many cases, with the original Porsche Fuchs forged-aluminium wheel a signature feature of the 911 from 1966 through 1989 and the Mercedes Bundt Cake wheel lasting from 1970 through 1985.

 And as Steve Jobs would say… one more thing: